About Dina, Nevada - District One

 After receiving her Bachelor's degree from William and Mary, Dina went on to earn a Master's degree from the University of Georgia and a Doctorate from Florida State University.

 She taught for a year at North Texas State University in Denton and then moved to Nevada to accept a faculty position at the University of Nevada, Las Vegas.
-Over the past 34 years, a virtual who's-who in government, public service, and legal circles has studied with Professor Titus, whose classes consistently ranked among the most popular offerings on the campus.
+Over the next 34 years, a virtual who's-who in government, public service, and legal circles studied with Professor Titus, whose classes consistently ranked among the most popular offerings on the campus.
 She believes her time in office enriched her teaching and that her knowledge of political science enhanced her public service.

 Dina's travels have not only brought unforgettable personal experiences, but have also informed her research and teaching with the perspective of numerous cultural viewpoints and political systems.
+This is important because she represents the most ethnically diverse district in Nevada.

 A noted non-fiction writer, Dina is the author of Bombs in the Backyard: Atomic Testing and American Politics (University of Nevada Press, Revised Edition 2001) and Battle Born: Federal-State Relations in Nevada during the Twentieth Century (Kendall-Hunt, 1989).
 She has also published numerous scholarly articles on American, Nevada, and atomic politics.